thomasekdahlN/wealthprognosis-app/README.md

 - Når man betaler ned et lån og det blir penger igjen etter extraDownpayment så repeteres ikke det gjenværende beløpet på asset'en den kom fra.
 Både riktig og galt når repeat er false....
 Men reglene skal ikke repeteres (eller må vi ha separat repeat på ulike deler)
 - Supporting tax prognosis, not just use this years taxes
 - Property tax should use the tax value of year-2 (Holmestrand at least))
 - Company fortune tax for private person should use the tax value of year-2
-- rename group => owner [private|company]
+- rename group => configuration [private|company]
 - Support for selling parts of partsellable assets every year to get the cashflow to zero. (has top calculate reversed tax - the amount you neet to pay + tax has to be transfered to cashflow)
 - Tax configuration pr year and countries (support for more than norwegian tax regime).
 Only using the current years tax regime for all calculations now
 - Take into account the number of years you have owned an asset regardign tax calculation on i.e house and cabin.
 - Gjøre beregningene pr år så asset, ikke asset pr år som nå (da vil ikke verdiøkning o.l være med) (BIG REFACTORING - but cod is prepared for it)-
 - Klassifisere F.I.R.E oppnåelse pr år
 - Showing all values compared to KPI index (relative value) and how we perform compared to kpi
 - Refactoring and cleanup of code